SJg00/heroku_deploy/heroku.md

 ```
 cd my_django_site
 ```
-Anyway, here is the list of things you will probably need to add to your project:
+Anyway, here is the two things you will need to add to your project:

-Add a Procfile in the project root;
+Add a Procfile in the project root
-Add requirements.txt file with all the requirements in the project root;
+Add requirements.txt file with all the requirements in the project root
 > Note that requirements are already in project root, bellow is explained how they looks if you don't have them.

 #### The Procfile
-Create a file inside your blog github repository, named **Procfile** in the project root with the following content:
+Create a file inside your cloned project, named **Procfile** in the root with the following content:
 ```
 web: gunicorn mysite.wsgi --log-file -
 ```